ccht-ncsu/FigureGen/CONTAINER-README.md

 #### Shut Down the Container

-Finally, after your plots are satisfactory, we shut down and remove the Docker container. **A new container must be launched each time you want to plot in a new directory**.
+Finally, after your plots are satisfactory, we shut down and remove the Docker container. **A new container must be launched with 'docker run' each time you want to plot in a new directory**.

 ```
 docker stop figuregen